 The error has been fixed, according to spokeswoman Sarah Cain.
 Some of the investors that were affected saw their annual returns fall in half, but in most cases returns fell less than 2 percentage points, Cain said.
 The issue has been going for “several quarters,” she said.

 As a four year investor in Prosper’s P2P loans, this is absolutely UNACCEPTABLE in my opinion.
-With the 10-year yield at only ~2.35%, a 2 percentage point overstatement is huge.
+With the 10-year yield at under 2 percent, a 2 percentage point overstatement is huge.
 Several quarters means at least three quarters of overstatement, but probably over a year.
 During this time, Prosper was able to attract new investor money under false pretense.
+Prosper screwed investors bad.

 The most important aspect in all investments is trust.
 If we cannot trust Prosper to properly state the returns, how can we trust Prosper with our money?
 I’ve been gradually pulling my money out of Prosper for the past couple of years, and now plan to pull 100% of my money out due to this latest snafu.